Sausage and Peppers

 - The Extras.
 You’ll also need…

-- 1/2 cup red wine (or use chicken broth or water)
+- Red wine or chicken broth (or water)

-- 15 ounces fire roasted tomatoes (you can use canned diced tomatoes, crushed tomatoes, or tomato sauce as well)
+- Fire roasted tomatoes (you can use canned diced tomatoes, crushed tomatoes, or tomato sauce as well)

-- 1 tablespoon spicy red pepper flakes (for a spicier version, optional)
+- Spicy red pepper flakes (for a spicier version, optional)

 - Salt and black pepper to taste

 How to Make Sausage and Peppers – the Recipe Method

 Brown the Italian Sausages.
 Heat the olive oil in a large skillet over medium heat.
 Add the Italian sausages and brown them on each side, about 5 minutes, turning occasionally.
 Remove the sausages and set them aside.
 Return the pan to medium heat.

 Cook the Peppers.
 Add the sliced onion and pepper and cook them down for 10 minutes, stirring occasionally to get all of the peppers.
 Cook until they begin to soften up.
 I like to get a bit of a char on them.

 Add the garlic and cook another minute, until the garlic is fragrant.

 Deglaze.
 Add the red wine (or broth or water) to the plan to deglaze it.
 White wine is good, too.
 Scrape up any of the flavorful brown bits from the bottom.
 Cook for 3-4 minutes to reduce the liquid.